Budd Universal Transit Vehicle: Description

 The Universal Transit Vehicle was manufactured by the Budd Company at their Red Lion plant in Northeast Philadelphia.
 The appearance of cars on the SubwayLink are identical to those on the Metrorail (and vice versa), as the two agencies built their systems at the same time and saved money by sharing a single order.

 Trains draw power from the electric third rail.
 The cars are 75 ft long, 10 ft wide, and have a top speed of 70 mi/h.
 Each car can hold up to 166 passengers (76 seated, 90 standing).
-Cars are semi-permanently attached in married pairs, and are arranged as 4-car trains on the Metrorail.
+Cars are semi-permanently attached in married pairs, and were arranged as 4-car trains on the Metrorail.
 The trains on the SubwayLink are arranged as 2-, 4- and 6-car consists.

 The SubwayLink fleet had a significant overhaul between 2002 and 2005.
 Seats were reupholstered, and the floors were replaced.
 External destination rollsigns were replaced with LED displays; internal systems that display train destinations and upcoming stop announcements were also installed.
 There was a planned refurbishment for the cars on the Metrorail, but later it was decided to purchase new cars after it was found that the fleet was never maintained properly.